gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 ### CentOS 7

-To properly enable IPv6, you have to create the following files with the specified content.
+To use IPv6 correctly, the following files must be created with the specified content.

 - `/etc/sysconfig/network`